Symphony No. 5 (Mendelssohn): Key

 The key of the symphony is stated as D major on the title page of Mendelssohn's autograph score.
 However, only the slow introduction is written in D major, whereas the main theme and the cadence setting of the first movement are in D minor.
 The composer himself referred to the symphony on at least one occasion as in D minor.
+Nobody nowadays can agree whether it can be identified to be in either major or minor, if not both.

 Instrumentation

 The symphony is scored for 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, "serpente" and contrabassoon (fourth movement only, now played either on contrabassoon alone or on contrabassoon and tuba), 2 horns, 2 trumpets, 3 trombones, timpani and strings.

 Movements

 The symphony is in four movements: